each for filters

 Signature

-> each (closure) --keep-empty
+> each {flags} (closure)

 Parameters

-• closure: the closure to run
+• closure: The closure to run.

 Examples